 You will be spoilt for choice of restaurants and bars, especially around Plaça Reial which is always full day and night.
 The night-life in the Gothic Quarter is lively, to say the least, and you will always find somewhere to have a drink or a dance.
 Calle Ferran, which is just to one side of Plaça Reial and leads up to Plaça Sant Jaume with its imposing government buildings is also good for bars and cafes.

 Shopping is also amazing in the Gothic Quarter, from the more commercial area of Calle Portal de L'Angel to all the little boutiques on Calle Avinyo.
-Make sure you walk around to experience all you can, the Gothic Quarter is perfect for that afternoon stroll.
+Make sure you walk around to experience all you can, and the Gothic Quarter is perfect for that afternoon stroll.

-There are metro stops on both sides of the Gothic Quarter, there are 3 on Las Ramblas which runs up one side of the area, and on the other is Jaume 1.
-However you are in the centre of the city and many of the city's attractions are a walk away.
+There are metro stops on both sides of the Gothic Quarter, there are three on Las Ramblas which runs up one side of the area, and on the other is Jaume 1.
+However, you are in the centre of the city, and many of the city's attractions are a walk away.

 |Plaça Reial in the Barri Gòtic Quarter|

-At the top of Las Ramblas is Plaça Catalunya from where you can go onto Passeig de Gràcia if your shopping tastes are slightly more designer orientated, or if you want to see Gaudí's buildings.
+At the top of Las Ramblas is Plaça de Catalunya from where you can go onto Passeig de Gràcia if your shopping tastes are slightly more designer orientated, or if you want to see Gaudí's buildings.

 El Raval is another interesting area worth a visit, you can get there by crossing Las Ramblas.

 The Barri Gòtic area is the first choice for many visitors to Barcelona.
 It is the cultural hub of the city and suitable for any type of traveller.